 You’ll see options for all of the LinkedIn ad types, including:

-We’ll pick text ad and hit the big blue “next” button.
+For this example, we’ll choose the text ad format and hit the big blue “next” button.

 Now, set up your budget and schedule.
 You can choose from “set a daily budget,” “set a lifetime budget,” or “set a daily and lifetime budget.”